Everest High Pass Trek

 Everest Three High Passes Trek is an epic trek in the Khumbu region that crosses high alpine passes and explores beautiful valleys, Sherpa villages, glacial lakes, moraines & multiple viewpoints.

-Everest Three High Passes Trekking is 22 days challenging but adventurous venture in the Khumbu region.
-It's the ultimate trek in the Himalayas that offers distinct perspectives of Mt.
-Everest and pushes trekkers to unlock their high endurance level.
-As the name of the package suggests, you cross three high passes on this trek called; Renjo La (5,360 m), Cho La (5,420 m), and Kongma La (5,540 m).
+Everest Three High Passes Trek is a 22-day challenging but adventurous venture in the Khumbu region.
+The ultimate trek in the Himalayas offers distinct perspectives of Mt.
+Everest, pushing trekkers to unlock their high endurance level.

-The fact that you trek to Everest Base Camp (5,364 m) and Kala Patthar (5,644 m) while exploring the Gokyo Village (4,750 m) and Gokyo Lakes (ranging from 4,700 m to 5,000 m) makes the Everest Three High Passes Trek itinerary brilliant.
-And to best spend our acclimatization days, we hike to places like Hotel Everest View (3,962 m), Nagarjuna Hill (5,100 m), and Gokyo Ri (5,357 m).
+We hike to places like Hotel Everest View (3,962 m), Nagarjuna Hill (5,100 m), and Gokyo Ri (5,357 m).
 The initial part of the Everest Three High Passes Trek follows the classic EBC trek route, so you also get to explore the iconic villages, including Namche Bazaar (3,440 m).

 Everest Three High Pass Trek is like climbing a peak itself.
 However, no technical climbing is required, or any climbing gear is involved.
-You get to explore the hidden corners of the Khumbu region on 3 High Passes Trekking and get to witness the most stunning mountain views.
-This trek is fit for experienced trekkers who can walk at least 6 hours a day on steep, rugged uphill trails and can resist thin air & limited services.
+You get to explore the hidden corners of the Khumbu region on 3 High Passes Trekking and witness the most stunning mountain views.

-The other part of the 3 high passes trek is all about cultural experience and mingling with the locals.
-As you'll be spending a long time in the mountains, you get to learn a lot about Sherpas and people of other communities like Rai, Limbu, Bhotiya, etc. You visit ancient monasteries like Khumjung (3,790 m), Tengboche (3,860 m), and Pangboche (3,985 m) while trekking.
+As you spend a long time in the mountains, you will learn much about Sherpas and people from other communities like Rai, Limbu, and Bhotiya.
+While trekking, you visit ancient monasteries like Khumjung (3,790 m), Tengboche (3,860 m), and Pangboche (3,985 m).

-Everest Three High Passes Trek Attractions
+Attractions of the Everest Three High Passes Trek

 The bustle of Kathmandu and never-ending temples

-Kathmandu is known as the City of Temples.
-To back up this statement, you can see old temples in every corner of the city.
-You cannot leave Nepal without visiting without exploring the main historical monuments, and to make sure you visit as many tourist sites as possible; we have two full days in Kathmandu at the beginning and end of the journey.
+To ensure you visit as many tourist sites as possible, we spend two full days in Kathmandu at the beginning and end of the journey.

-Thrilling Lukla flight
+Thrilling Lukla flights

-You'll have the most exciting flight of your life flying in and out of Lukla.
-It's a short 35 minutes flight between Kathmandu (1,400 m) & Lukla (2,860 m).
-The flight offers spectacular aerial views of the Himalayas.
-The location of Lukla airport and the elevation with a tiny runway have made this airport quite popular in the travel/aviation world.
+You'll have the most exciting flight of life, flying in and out of Lukla.
+It's a 35-minute flight between Kathmandu (1,400 m) and Lukla (2,860 m).

 The lush rhododendron forests and picturesque villages

-The Everest Three High Passes Trek begins with a gentle walk-through lush forest and later joins dense alpine forests.
+The Everest Three High Passes Trek begins with a gentle walk through lush forest and later joins dense alpine forests.
 Forests of rhododendron, pine, fir, juniper, and birch enhance the lower trekking routes.
 The diverse flora and fauna along the way add wilderness to the journey.

 Locals and their warm hospitality

 The natives of the Everest region are very friendly and welcoming.
 They run the lodges and other services along the trail, which make our journey somewhat bearable.
-As we all know about Sherpas, Everest Three High Passes Trek provides a huge opportunity to see their lifestyle and spend a lot of time with them.

 Expert and reliable on-field crew